Erlang Calculator: Estimate the number of people you need

 To use a manual Erlang C calculator:

-Online Erlang C calculators are web-based tools that automate your calculation process.
-They are accessible through websites (like Surfboard) and offer a user-friendly interface.
+Online Erlang C calculators are often found in web-based tools of workforce management (WFM) software and automate the calculation process for you.
+They are accessible through websites or software, like Surfboard, and offer a user-friendly interface.

 Online calculators often provide additional features: